 The Council area contains prime agriculture land characterised by reliable rainfall and accessible underground water.
 The district is home to a thriving and vibrant rural economy and the Naracoorte Lucindale Council is central to some of Australia's most famous wine producing areas.

-The district contains breathtaking scenery and natural wonders, abundant wildlife, wetlands of international importance, South Australia's only World Heritage Listed Area and is home to the famous Lucindale Field Days, Taste the Limestone Coast Festival and the Frances Folk Gathering.
+The district contains breathtaking scenery and natural wonders, abundant wildlife, wetlands of international importance, South Australia's only World Heritage Listed Area and is home to the famous Lucindale Field Days and Taste the Limestone Coast Festival.

 The estimated resident population is 8,628 people (as at 2017, according to ABS LGA 45090).
 Approximately 88% of this population was born in Australia.